THU-KEG/OmniEvent/OmniEvent/evaluation/README.md

 - **Inconsisent scope of EAE Evaluation**

 	Previous works tend to break Event Extraction into two subtasks: **Event Detection (ED)** and **Event Argument Extraction (EAE)**.
 When evaluating the performance of EAE, some people use the gold triggers as the input, while others may choose the predicted triggers produced by ED models.
-Moreover, there is no standard convention of how to deal with the incorrectly predicted triggers, which leads to the inconsitent scope of instances are considered when evaluating EAE.
+Moreover, there is no standard convention of how to deal with the incorrectly predicted triggers, which leads to the inconsistent scope of instances that are considered when evaluating EAE.

 ## Unified Evaluation
 OmniEvent provides a unified evaluation process to tackle the issues above.